by Glen C. Strathy

 And the best part is...

-When you launch your nonfiction writing career using Site Build It, you will have 100% ownership and control over your website and your words.
+When choose to make money writing articles through the power of Site Build It, you will have 100% ownership and control over your website and your words.
 You will not have to beg editors to buy your articles.
 You will not be dependent on clients to send writing jobs to you.
 You can write what you want and retain all rights to your work.
 You will own your own domain that can provide you with a steady income for years to come.
 And your writing career will be completely under your control.

 What's more... the more quality articles you write on your chosen topic, the more traffic your site will attract, and the bigger results you will get from your money-making strategies.